StathisGln/stathisgln.github.io/content/_index.md

           location: London
           date_start: '2021-01-25'
           date_end: ''
-          description: 'I am currently working as a Computer Vision Engineer in Huawei UK, focusing in 3D facial reconstruction from a monocular image, combining current state-of-the-art techniques.'
+          description: 'I am currently working as a Computer Vision Engineer in Huawei UK, where my primary focus lies in the task of 3D facial reconstruction from a monocular image.
+In this role, I am responsible for seamlessly integrating cutting-edge techniques within this field.
+My objective is to enhance the effectiveness and accuracy of facial reconstruction methods, pushing the boundaries of what is currently considered state-of-the-art methods like NeRF and diffusion-based techniques.'
         - title: Research Assistant
           company: Imperial College London
           company_url: ''